twolfe13/text-analysis/README.md

 words-count.py
 -------------
-tool for reading in .txt files and returning the 15 most common words
+Tool for reading in .txt files and returning the 15 most common words